 3. Tax benefits

-Owning commercial real estate puts you in position to enjoy tax benefits that could significantly impact your bottom line.
+Owning commercial real estate puts you in a position to enjoy tax benefits that could significantly impact your bottom line.

-As an owner, you can take advantage of depreciation deductions and mortgage interest write-offs that can offset the cost your original purchase and generally ease the tax burden you may currently feel each year.
+As an owner, you can take advantage of depreciation deductions and mortgage interest write-offs that can offset the cost of your original purchase and generally ease the tax burden you may currently feel each year.

 Be sure to consult a tax professional to learn more about the benefits (and potential drawbacks) of owning commercial real estate.